Where Do I Start?

 - If you do not qualify to apply by Universal Recognition or Credential, use the standard application, Psychologist Application for Exam and/or Licensure.

 - In each application, there are additional instructions at the beginning of various sections.
 To avoid delays and having to correct errors, READ THE INSTRUCTIONS before filling out the section.
+Read for comprehension.
 Do not assume.
-It just causes unnecessary delays, and extra work for both you and Board staff.
+Do not just scan the material.
+Scanning materials may have gotten you through school, but when it comes to licensure, it just causes unnecessary delays, and extra work for both you and Board staff.